CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 > 1a1.
 Dueue shows an error and a help message on how to add an event<br>
   Use case resumes at step 1

 1b.
-The given task already has an exact unfinished duplicate
+The field(s) provided violate relevant contraints

 > 1b1.
-Dueue shows an error of failure of adding a duplicate task<br>
+Dueue shows an error message on the field(s) that violate constraints<br>
   Use case resumes at step 1

-#### Use case: Add an event that has duplicate names but with different starting and/or ending due date/time and/or under different lists
+#### Use case: Delete a task/event

 **MSS**

-1. User requests to add an event with duplicate name as current unfinished tasks
-2. Dueue displays the successul message and update current list view<br>
-Use case ends.

-**Extensions**

-1a.
-The given add command input format is invalid

-> 1a1.
-Dueue shows an error and a help message on how to add an event<br>
-  Use case resumes at step 1

-1b.
-The given event already has an exact unfinished duplicate

-> 1b1.
-Dueue shows an error of failure of adding a duplicate task<br>
-  Use case resumes at step 1

-#### Use case: Delete task

-**MSS**

-1. User requests to delete a task by task index
+1. User requests to delete a task/event by task index
 2. Dueue displays the successul message and update current list view<br>
 Use case ends.